 * A bonus week to wrap-up, and to share what we’ve learnt and what’s next.

-* the Art Spark Summer Camp private Facebook group will remain open until the end of September 2016 to give you plenty of time to complete all the projects you want to, to suit your own summer timetable.
+* The private Facebook group will remain open to give you plenty of time to complete all the projects you want to, to suit your own timetable.

-Along with the guided summer camp you’ll also receive:
+Along with the guided workshop you’ll also receive:

 :: my Nurture Art ebook, value $10.
 This ebook is full of ideas and practical tips that will help you easily set up your art space, be inspired to begin, and show you how to develop a rich art practice with your children.
 You’ll develop skills to positively nurture your children’s creativity, using supportive language, growth mindset techniques, and visual thinking strategies.
 And there’ll be interesting personal development for you, as you think more about arts education and your own creativity.